RakhithJK/dbeaver-dbeaver-wiki/SQL-Execution.md

 * To close an individual tab, press <kbd>CTRL+Shift+&bsol;</kbd> or middle-click on a tab header.
 * To close all tabs expect current, click **Close all result tabs except this** on the context menu of this tab.
-* To close all tabs of desired query, click **Close all result tabs of same query** on the context menu of this tab.
+* To close all tabs of the desired query, click **Close all result tabs of same query** on the context menu of this tab.

 ### Naming